 Whatever you call the engagement, the standard should be the same: reproducible evidence and honest scope.
 The report should let an engineer rerun the issue, let a buyer understand the risk, and let both sides see what was fixed.

 That is the standard Phixe applies in the AI Product Readiness Assessment.
+See how we produce and retest that evidence.
 For a buyer-facing deadline, use the enterprise procurement review.
+To get ahead of the questionnaire, read how to prepare an AI security review before enterprise procurement.
 For a narrower model-behavior question, start with LLM red teaming.